Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 We first handle the elementary case of line bundles.
 The solution relies on the so-called b-divisor techniques.
 Roughly speaking, a b-divisor on $X$ is an assignment of a \emph{numerical class} on each projective resolution $Y\rightarrow X$, compatible under push-forwards between resolutions.
 To each Hermitian line bundle $\hat{L}$ on $X$, assuming some technical conditions known as \emph{compactfiability}, we construct a b-divisor $\mathbb{D}(\hat{L})$ on $X$ in \cref{def:bdivasso} using the singularities of the metric on $L$.

-We first extend Dang--Favre's intersection theory of b-divisors to a general perfect base field other than $\mathbb{C}$.
-This is not necessary for the purpose of the present article, but will be useful when one studies the canonical models of mixed Shimura varieties.

 Recall that a Hermitian pseudo-effective line bundle is just a Griffiths positive Hermitian vector bundle of rank $1$.
-We prove that \begin{theorem}[{=\cref{thm:nefbvolume}}] Assume that $X$ is projective.
-Assume that $\hat{L}$ is a Hermitian pseudo-effective line bundle on $X$ with positive mass.
-Then the b-divisor $\mathbb{D}(\hat{L})$ is nef and
+We prove that \begin{theorem}[{\cref{thm:nefbvolume}}] Assume that $X$ is projective.
+Assume that $\hat{L}$ is a Hermitian pseudo-effective line bundle on $X$, then the b-divisor $\mathbb{D}(\hat{L})$ is nef.
+Assume in addition that the non-pluripolar mass of $\hat{L}$ is positive, then